Chapter 1 - Why Study Calculus?

 view.

-Calculus about?
+calculus about?
 It is extremely difficult to answer this briefly and convincingly for that

 would require paraphrasing this entire book into just a few lines of text.
 I could present

-you with a series of situations where Calculus is applied but that would give you the false
+you with a series of situations where calculus is applied but that would give you the false

 impression that practical applications and mathematical theory are linked together by chance

 alone.
-The simplest definition I can offer is that Calculus is the study of mathematically
+The simplest definition I can offer is that calculus is the study of mathematically

 defined change.
 There are two words in that definition that require further explanation